cran-task-views/WebTechnologies/WebTechnologies.md

     Initiative Protocol for Metadata Harvesting (OAI-PMH) standard.

   - *Wikipedia*: `r pkg("WikipediR")` is a
-    wrapper for the MediaWiki API, aimed particularly at the Wikimedia 'production' wikis, such as Wikipedia. `r pkg("WikidataR")` can request data from [Wikidata.org](https://www.wikidata.org/wiki/Wikidata:Main_Page), the free knowledgebase. `r pkg("wikipediatrend")` provides access to Wikipedia page access statistics. `r pkg("WikidataQueryServiceR")` is a client for the [Wikidata Query Service](https://query.wikidata.org/) .
+    wrapper for the 'MediaWiki' API, aimed particularly at the 'Wikimedia' "production" wikis, such as 'Wikipedia'. `r pkg("WikidataR")` can request data from [Wikidata.org](https://www.wikidata.org/wiki/Wikidata:Main_Page), the free knowledgebase. `r pkg("wikipediatrend")` provides access to Wikipedia page access statistics. `r pkg("WikidataQueryServiceR")` is a client for the [Wikidata Query Service](https://query.wikidata.org/) .